Dpdl-io/DpdlEngine/README.md

 of other programming languages like **ANSI C, C++, Python, Julia, JavaScript, Lua and OCaml** directly within Dpdl scripts.

 Other programming languages can be implemented and embedded via a dedicated plugin-in interface and configuration.
-For example the ROOT C++ Data Analysis framework is also available as Dpdl language plug-in.
+For example the ROOT C++ Data Analysis framework from Cern is also available as Dpdl language plug-in.

 ## Dpdl = ( Java Api's + Embedded C + 'C++' + Python + Julia + JavaScript + Lua + OCaml) = <ins>Powerful and Versatile</ins>